afkrere/afkrere/README.md

-- 👋 Hi, I’m @afkrere ⚡
+- 👋 Hi, I’m @afkrere
-- 👀 I’m interested in nothing now
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing now
+- ⚡ I like dark themes and minimalism
-- 📫 How to reach me _t.me/afkrere_
+- 📫 You found me in _t.me/afkrere_

 <!---
 afkrere/afkrere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.